Collecting Uniform Buttons

 We are sometimes asked simply for a 'set of buttons', without a clue as to the quantity required.
 Please note that the number of buttons in a 'set' will vary between different types of jacket.
 For example, a double-breasted blazer (boating jacket) will have more buttons that a single-breasted blazer.
 If you are trying to replace buttons on a uniform, please tell us the sizes and how many buttons you need rather than expecting us to know the details of the uniform or blazer that you have in your possession.

 British Army buttons are as varied as cap badges.
-Each unit has its own unique regimental button and some have a second design for use on cap buttons.
+Each unit has its own unique regimental button, often with a crest and sometimes a crown.
+Some regiments have a second design for use on cap buttons.
 Most fall into 3 size categories:

 |Large||about 25mm diameter||for the great-coat and the front fastening of Guards' scarlet tunics and Officers' khaki Service Dress jackets.|

-Some units have a different range of sizes, such as for for cuffs.
+Some units have a different range of sizes, such as about 16mm diameter for cuff buttons.
 We used to annotate these as 'Very-Large', 'Large-Medium' or 'Medium-Small', but for greater accuracy, we now use diameter sizes in millimetres.

 In British military dress regulations, the diameter of buttons is often measured in 'Lines' or 'Lignes' (abbreviated to 'L').